petoncle/mousemaster/README.md

     screens (that last one can be used for screen selection hints).
 A mouse button click can be automatically triggered after a hint is selected.

-14. **Position history hints:** mousemaster incorporates position history hints (a warpd feature).
-Unlike warpd, the position history hints are not limited to a single screen.
+14. **Position history hints:** mousemaster incorporates position history hints.
+The position history hints are not limited to a single screen (unlike warpd).

 # Notes